Linger06/Linger/src/Linger/README.md

 ---

-For more information about the Linger framework and other related packages, visit the [Linger project repository](https://github.com/Linger06/Linger).
+For more information about the Linger framework and other related packages, visit the [Linger Project Repository](https://github.com/Linger06/Linger).